 - WALTERS, KARINA L.

 Abstract: American Indian and Alaskan Native lesbian, gay, bisexual, transgendered, and two-spirited individuals (two spirits) are a drastically understudied and underserved group, at risk for multiple health and mental health problems.
 There are no national, quantitative, representative studies of this population on any topic.
-First, we will conduct structured survey interviews with 400 two spirits drawn from six sites across the U.S. The second aim is to test the, feasibility of an innovative non-probability sampling methodology that combines targeted, partial network, and respondent-driven sampling procedures in order to approximate a representative national sample of two spirits.
+The aim is to test the, feasibility of an innovative non-probability sampling methodology that combines targeted, partial network, and respondent-driven sampling procedures in order to approximate a representative national sample of two spirits.
 Our results will contribute toward the refinement of a sample strategy useful in studying other hidden and stigmatized populations.